rohit-gotgit/finance-dashboard-backend/README.md

 # Finance Backend

-A production-ready backend system for managing financial transactions with secure authentication, role-based access control, and analytic
+A production-ready backend system for managing financial transactions with secure authentication, role-based access control, and analytics.

 ---